22q11.2 Deletion Syndrome in Children

 not have any live viral vaccines.
 Your child should have any blood products for a

 transfusion irradiated.
-This is true unless your child’s immune system doctor says
+This is true unless your child’s immune system healthcare

-Other common problems that may require treatment include:
+Other common problems that may need treatment include:

 Low calcium.
 This is common in children with the syndrome, especially right after birth.
 But it

 can also happen during times of stress, such as during puberty or after surgery.
 Your

 child may need to take calcium and vitamin D supplements.

 Development problems.
 Young children with 22q11.2DS may be slow to meet developmental milestones.
 These

 include sitting, walking, and talking.
 The International 22q11.2 Deletion Syndrome